aowongster/interview-cake/README.md

 These are my solutions for interview cake.
 YMMV

+These are not the posted solutions and there's no explanation!

-Right now I'm using python.
-Maybe I'll go back and use another language.
+Right now I'm using python and so does the site.